shawnsibanda/Eskom-Electricity-Data-Analysis-/README.md

 ## Key Insights
 - Electricity demand consistently peaks during the evening hours (approximately 18:00–21:00) across all years analyzed.
 - The system relies more heavily on imports during high-demand periods, particularly during peak hours.
-- Thermal generation remains the dominant source, while renewable energy (wind and solar) has increased gradually but still represents a smaller share.
+- Thermal generation remains the dominant source (86.72%), while renewable energy (5.17%) has increased gradually but still represents a smaller share.
 - Renewables contribute to total generation but do not consistently align with peak demand hours.
 Renewables alone cannot reduce peak demand stress without storage or thermal backup.
 - The highest system stress occurs during evening peak hours, particularly when demand is high and renewable output is low.
 - Some of the risks identified from the analysis: